influxdata/telegraf/plugins/processors/regex/README.md

   [[processors.regex.tags]]
     ## Tag(s) to process with optional glob expressions such as '*'.
     key = "resp_code"
-    ## Regular expression to match on the tag value.
+    ## Regular expression to match the tag value.
 If the value doesn't
     ## match the tag is ignored.
     pattern = "^(\\d)\\d\\d$"
     ## Replacement expression defining the value of the target tag.
-Allows to
+You can
     ## use regexp groups or named groups e.g. ${1} references the first group.
     replacement = "${1}xx"
-    ## Name of the target tag.
-If not specified the 'key' tag, in case of
+    ## Name of the target tag defaulting to 'key' if not specified.
-    ## wildcards it is the currently processed one, is used as target.
+    ## In case of wildcards being used in `key` the currently processed
+    ## tag-name is used as target.
     # result_key = "method"
-    ## Allows to append the replacement to the target tag instead of
+    ## Appends the replacement to the target tag instead of overwriting it when
-    ## overwriting it.
+    ## set to true.
     # append = false

   ## Field value conversion(s).
 Multiple instances are allowed.
   [[processors.regex.fields]]
     ## Field(s) to process with optional glob expressions such as '*'.
     key = "request"
-    ## Regular expression to match on the tag value.
+    ## Regular expression to match the field value.
 If the value doesn't
     ## match or the field doesn't contain a string the field is ignored.
     pattern = "^/api(?P<method>/[\\w/]+)\\S*"
     ## Replacement expression defining the value of the target field.
-Allows to
+You can
     ## use regexp groups or named groups e.g. ${method} references the group
     ## named "method".
     replacement = "${method}"
-    ## Name of the target field.
-If not specified the 'key' field, in case of
+    ## Name of the target field defaulting to 'key' if not specified.
-    ## wildcards it is the currently processed one, is used as target.
+    ## In case of wildcards being used in `key` the currently processed
+    ## field-name is used as target.
     # result_key = "method"

   ## Rename metric fields